shane-et-al/git_slab/index.md

 To get around this, people might coordinate beforehand on what they'll be working on to stay out of each others' way.
 Or they'll try to label files uniquely, creating many different versions like "code_alice_july_20_c.py".

 But these are onerous workarounds and they often leave Alice and Bob open to more nuanced and insidious problems and they quickly break down as projects become more complex and teams grow larger.
-To wit: Ruby on Rails (https://github.com/rails/rails), one of the largest projects hosted on Github (more about that later), comprises more than 62,000 commits from over 3300 contributors.
+To wit: [Ruby on Rails](https://github.com/rails/rails), one of the largest projects hosted on Github (more about that later), comprises more than 62,000 commits from over 3300 contributors.

 Rails is a good example of the power of good version control.
 Software like Git have allowed software development projects, particularly modern open source projects, to leverage the insights and labor from complete strangers from all over the world.
 There's a small, core team that has contributed tens of thousands of lines of code, but tens of thousands who have added a few new lines or a tiny bug fix.
 Scholarship may often be a lonely endeavor, but version control has made it possible for software development to grow into huge parties.